 - Schedule, listing specific milestones and deadlines you have agreed to meet

 Being able to call your project a success depends on the foundation you build at the outset.
 Putting careful thought and consideration into the project initiation paves the way to clear goals and expectations, smooth collaboration, and mitigated risks.
 One great tool for better planning is a standardized document that guides you and your team through all the phases of a Scrum project.
-Starting with this Scrum-planning framework can help you and your team anticipate bumps in the road before they turn into major obstacles.
+Starting with a scrum-planning framework can help you and your team anticipate bumps in the road before they turn into major obstacles.